 I’ve been doing some FreeSWITCH config maintenance.

-to HTML entities.
+I noticed that timezones hadn’t been updated in a while, so I ran timezone-gen.pl.
+It looks like a more recent update converts characters like < and > to HTML entities.
 I thought hmmm maybe this is how it works… but it don’t.
 I mean I looked at the code and it didn’t seem like that, but I’m also not a C-champ.

 <zone name="Etc/GMT+0" value="GMT0" />